 Argument Description boot <location <1="" <br="">2> next></location> Specifies which of the two available boot images to boot at the next reboot.
 Images are installed in one of the two available boot locations-1 or 2. location-Specifies to boot from a specified location.
 The show image command provides information on the images installed in each of the two boot locations, allowing you to select the desired image. next-Specifies to boot from the next partition after the one currently booted.
 This argument is handy after you have installed a new image-the image is automatically installed at the location you did not boot last, so booting from the next location will use the image you just installed. delete <image filename></image Deletes the specified image file.
 Type image delete? to see a list of image filenames available for deletion.
-You cannot delete the currently active image file. fetch <download URL></download Retrieves the specified image file from the named location using HTTP, HTTPS, FTP, TFTP, SCP, SFTP, or USB. [filename] Note: It is recommended that you use only secured protocols.
+You cannot delete the currently active image file. fetch <download URL> [filename]</download Retrieves the specified image file from the named location using HTTP, HTTPS, FTP, TFTP, SCP, SFTP, or USB.
+Note: It is recommended that you use only secured protocols.
 Optionally, you can include a filename for the local image.
-The format for the download URL is as follows: [protocol]://username[:password]@hostname/path/filename newfilename For example, the following command uses SCP to retrieve the hdd48xx image from the builds folder on 192.168.1.25: (config) # image fetch scp://user:password@192.168.1.25/builds/hdd48xx The CLI shows you the progress of the image fetch with a series of hash marks, returning you to the system prompt when complete.
-Note: Only the GigaVUE-TA100, GigaVUE-TA100-CXP, GigaVUE-HC1, and GigaVUE-HC3 support the USB parameter.
-For example on a GigaVUE-TA100, use the image fetch command with the USB parameter to fetch the software image from an external USB drive as follows: (config) # image fetch usb://ta100_2016-02-17_gm.img install <image filename> [location <1 </image Installs the named image file at the specified location.
+The format for the download URL is as follows: [protocol]://username[:password]@hostname/path/filename newfilename For example, the following command uses SCP to retrieve the hdd48xx image from the builds folder on 192.168.1.25:

+Argument Description (config) # image fetch scp://user:password@192.168.1.25/builds/hdd48xx The CLI shows you the progress of the image fetch with a series of hash marks, returning you to the system prompt when complete.
+Note: Only the GigaVUE-OS-TA100, GigaVUE-OS-TA100-CXP, GigaVUE-HC1, and GigaVUE-HC3 support the USB parameter.
+For example on a GigaVUE-OS-TA100, use the image fetch command with the USB parameter to fetch the software image from an external USB drive as follows: (config) # image fetch usb://ta100_2016-02-17_gm.img install <image filename> [location <1 2>]</image Installs the named image file at the specified location.
 The location argument is optional-if you do not supply it, the image is automatically installed at the next location after the one currently booted.
 Use image install? to see a list of images available for installation.
-2>] The GigaVUE-OS presents a series of status messages as it verifies and uncompresses the image, creates filesystems, and extracts the image, returning you to the system prompt when complete.
-For example: (config) # image install hdd48xx.img move <src filename> <dst filename></dst </src Renames the specified image file.
-For example, the following command renames hda22xx as oldimage: (config) # configuration move hda22xx oldimage options serve Specifies whether or not all image files on this node be made available for HTTP and HTTPS downloads.
+The GigaVUE-OS presents a series of status messages as it verifies and uncompresses the image, creates filesystems, and extracts the image, returning you to the system prompt when complete.
+For example: (config) # image install hdd48xx.img move <src filename> <dst< td="">Renames the specified image file.
+For example, the following command renames hda22xx as oldimage:</dst<></src Renames the specified image file.
+For example, the following command renames hda22xx as oldimage: filename> (config) # configuration move hda22xx oldimage options serve all Specifies whether or not all image files on this node be made available for HTTP and HTTPS downloads.